SimeonHristov99/FP_IS_23-24/Additional_2/README.md

 1. Solve `Theory.pdf`.
 2. Solve `IS_June_2023.pdf`.
-3. (optional if time till 9 pm) Solve tasks uploaded in Moodle for preparation for exam 2.
+3. (optionalal if time till 9 pm) Solve tasks uploaded in Moodle for preparation for exam 2.

 # Task 0